KalaKit/KalaLua/README.md

 **KalaLua** is a C++ 20 wrapper library around the Lua source code for Windows and Linux that allows you register C++ functions in **KalaLua** that can be called in your Lua script or to call Lua-created functions through **KalaLua** without needing to ever touch Lua source code itself in any way inside your own program unless you want Lua state pointer access.

+This project relies on several [external dependencies](https://github.com/greeenlaser/external-shared), they are not shipped inside this project, please make sure you have that repository cloned into a folder inside the same parent directory as this project folder before compiling this project from source.

 ## Features

 ### Easy initialization and shutdown